-Homeowners who find a bat entrance in the structure of their house often react by just plugging up the hole.
+Homeowners who find a bat entrance in the structure of their house often reacts by just plugging up the hole.
 Unfortunately, this course of action does nothing to solve the problem of the bats already inside the building.
 Bats are colony animals, which means that they tend to live in large groups.
 Where there’s one bat, there’s several, and they’re not going to stop multiplying just because you essentially locked them in “their” room.

 Experts at Work